ChicagoPM/ChicagoPM.github.io/source/howto/index.markdown

 footer: true
 ---

-This site is hosted on GithHub at [https://github.com/ChicagoPM/ChicagoPM.github.io](https://github.com/ChicagoPM/ChicagoPM.github.io).
+This site is hosted on GitHub at [https://github.com/ChicagoPM/ChicagoPM.github.io](https://github.com/ChicagoPM/ChicagoPM.github.io).
 But wait!
 Thats not enough to go tinkering just yet.
 Please read at least through the section entitled _For small changes_ before contributing.
 Thanks.

 ##Octopress